breylaude/breylaude.com/content/post/tlgsindexandcernsrootanalysis.md

 +++
-title = "Some boring analysis on TLGS index and messing with CERNs ROOT Analysis framework" description = "" tags = [
+title = "Some boring analysis on TLGS index (and messing with CERNs ROOT Analysis framework)" description = "" tags = [
     "",